 We probably won't know until the 6th or God knows when.

-I'm telling everybody I know to know it's everybody.
+I'm telling everybody I know to vote.

 These young people need to wake up and be concerned about their own future and their children's future.